mongodb-js/compass/src/internal-plugins/explain/README.md

-# Compass Explain Plan Package
+# Compass Explain Plan Plugin

 Provides functionality shown in the "Explain Plan" tab in the collection view.